rigdenlab/SIMBAD/docs/examples/rst/script_morda_search.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The MoRDa database Search Results tab contains 5 different sections.
 Below you can find information about each:

+.. contents:: Sections
+   :depth: 1
+   :local:

 MoRDa database AMORE Rotation Search Results
 ============================================

 .. figure:: ../images/morda_amore_table.png
+   :width: 50%
    :align: center

 This shows the results from the AMORE Rotation Search carried out on the MoRDa database.
 The columns of the table are:

-* **PDB_code:** The 4 letter code representing the protein in the protein databank
+* **PDB_code:** The 4 letter code representing the protein in the protein data bank
 * **ALPHA:** Lattice parameter alpha
 * **BETA:** Lattice parameter beta
 * **GAMMA:** Lattice parameter gamma
 * **CC_F:** he correlation coefficient between the observed amplitudes for the crystal and the calculated amplitudes for the model
 * **RF_F:** The classic R factor between the observed amplitudes for the crystal and the calculated amplitudes for the model
 * **CC_I:** The correlation coefficient between the observed intensities for the crystal and the sum of calculated intensities for all symmetry equivalents of the model
-* **CC_P:** The Patterson correlation coefficient between the crystal and the model pattersons evaluated within the defined sphere centred on the Patterson origin
+* **CC_P:** The Patterson correlation coefficient between the crystal and the model Pattersons evaluated within the defined sphere centred on the Patterson origin
 * **Icp:**
 * **CC_F_Z_score:** Z-score of CC_F peaks
 * **CC_P_Z_score:** Z-score of CC_P peaks